Konstanze Klosterhalfen: 2022: European 5000 m champion

-Koko ended her indoor season prematurely because of a hamstring injury after a fall in January.
+Klosterhalfen ended her indoor season prematurely because of a hamstring injury after a fall in January.

 In May, the 25-year-old set a European best in the rarely contested two miles in Eugene, Oregon.
 After she got COVID-19 in June, she struggled to reach her form at the same venue during the World Championships the next month, and was eliminated in the heats of the 5000 m with 15:17.78.

 However, Klosterhalfen returned to fine form a month later at the European Championships on home soil in Munich, becoming the first German athlete to win the European Championship title at 5000 m.
 She won decisively in this event with a time of 14:50.47, beating second-placed 2016 European 5000 m/10,000 m champion Yasemin Can by over six seconds.
 It was the first double start at a major championships of her career as she also competed in the 10,000 m event three days earlier to finish fourth with a season's best.